Quick Answer: Rental eCommerce Platform Development Cost

 |---|---|---|---|

-| Storefront | Template storefront or headless commerce theme | Custom responsive web app or PWA | Custom UX adds design and frontend engineering, but improves conversion for complex rentals. |
+| Storefront | Template storefront or headless commerce theme. | Custom responsive web app or PWA. | Custom UX adds design and frontend engineering but improves conversion for complex rentals. |

-| Inventory | Quantity-level stock | Serialized assets with QR/barcode, condition, maintenance, and location history | Serialized assets require stronger data modeling and operations UI. |
+| Inventory | Quantity-level stock. | Serialized assets with QR/barcode, condition, maintenance, and location history. | Serialized assets require stronger data modeling and operations UI. |

-| Payments | Standard checkout and fixed deposits | Pre-authorization, split payouts, refunds, claims, late fees, and vendor settlement | Payment edge cases increase backend and QA work. |
+| Payments | Standard checkout and fixed deposits. | Pre-authorization, split payouts, refunds, claims, late fees, and vendor settlement. | Payment edge cases increase backend and QA work. |

-| Logistics | Pickup only or simple delivery zones | Dispatch, route planning, installation, driver tasks, proof of delivery, and return inspection | Operational apps and scheduling rules add complexity. |
+| Logistics | Pickup only or simple delivery zones. | Dispatch, route planning, installation, driver tasks, proof of delivery, and return inspection. | Operational apps and scheduling rules add complexity. |

-| Marketplace | Single vendor/admin | Vendor onboarding, dashboards, payouts, commissions, disputes, and moderation | Marketplace workflows can double the product surface. |
+| Marketplace | Single vendor and single admin team. | Vendor onboarding, dashboards, payouts, commissions, disputes, and moderation. | Marketplace workflows can double the product surface. |

 For more general budget drivers, compare the rental platform against web app development cost and custom software development cost.
 The same principle applies: workflows, roles, integrations, security, and QA matter more than the number of screens.